Nathan Healy

 Rhode Island offers multiple federal and state solar incentives in Rhode Island to help homeowners reduce installation costs and maximize savings.

-These incentives include tax exemptions, upfront grants, performance-based payments, and special programs for income-eligible households.
-Each program has specific requirements and benefits.
+These incentives include tax exemptions, upfront grants, performance-based payments, and net metering credits.
+Each program has specific eligibility requirements and application processes that vary by household income and system size.

 $7,092